realmocaccino/jauntyslider/README.md

 </ul>
 ```

 And there you go!
-The Jauntyslider is up and running in your list.
+Jauntyslider is up and running in your list.

 You can also set parameters to customize the slider.
-For instance, you can make the slider move faster like this:
+For instance, you can make the slider to move faster:

 ```html
 <ul data-jauntyslider="duration:fast;">